-In identifying the residential land requirement for this Plan and addressing the issue of excess lands consideration will be given to both options set out above.
-An evaluation of all undeveloped residential lands in each settlement has been carried out.
+In identifying the residential land requirement for this Plan and addressing the issue of excess lands, a significant quantum of residential lands was de-zoned to align the amount of lands zoned with the housing allocation for each settlement during the

+County Development Plan review.
+Having regard to the limited availability of remaining undeveloped residential zoned lands in some settlements, which was established following a detailed analysis at the Two-Year Review of the Plan, a comprehensive evaluation of all undeveloped residential lands in each settlement by way of a Settlement Capacity Audit (SCA) will inform future zoning and phasing of residential lands.
+The SCA will inform a future variation to the County Development Plan.
 The prioritisation/phasing of residential lands will only be utilised in the larger settlements where population growth is to be concentrated i.e. Regional Growth Centre, Key Town, or Self-Sustaining Growth Towns and only where there are fundamental reasons which support the requirement to phase such lands.